manelpuig/rUBot_mecanum_ws/Documentation/02a_rubot_setup_hw_rbpi.md

 Follow the instructions on: http://wiki.ros.org/noetic/Installation/Ubuntu

-You can connect to raspberrypi4 using NoMachina remote desktop.
+You can connect to raspberrypi4 using NoMachine remote desktop.

 > Is recommended to update and upgrade first:
 ```shell